MortalityReporting/RavenDocs/docs/source/technicalManual/libraries.rst

    :alt: MDI IG Libraries in Nuget.org

-Source code is also available in https://github.com/MortalityReporting/fhir-ig-dotnet
+Source code is also available for developers who are willing to contribute to the IG library developement in .net - https://github.com/MortalityReporting/fhir-ig-dotnet